SOSANA/theblog/readme.md

 ## The Blog

-This is a work in progress project building a blog web app using laravel 4 and Bootstrap 3 creating model's, controllers, views and restful routes !
+#This was created to test the foundation for a basic blog web app using laravel 4 and Bootstrap 3!

-Current Build Versions
+#Current Build Versions:
-Laravel Framework version 4.1.28
+#Laravel Framework version 4.1.28
-Bootstrap 3.0.2
+#Bootstrap 3.0.2